Clustering performance analysis using a new correlation-based cluster validity index: Introduction

-Several known cluster validity measures were developed to handle the cases that each cluster has different shape, size and density.
-The developed validity measures were mostly done their performance checks based on known class data sets to see whether or not they indicate the true number of classes as the optimum.
-Some of those data sets have more than one classes that are very close as if they are from the same class regardless of the background knowledge.
-This could be that there are other factors that affect the classes which are excluded from the data set.
-The natural question is that `How can we be certain that those measures provide an appropriate number of clusters if the true class is unknown in reality?'.
-That is, switching to another specific application, assume that the data has similar pattern as just mentioned, `How can we be certain that the same pattern in this new application should be separated into the same number of clusters?'.
+Several known cluster validity indices handle the cases where each cluster has a different shape, size, and density.
+The developed validity indices completed their performance checks based on known class data sets to see whether or not they indicate the true number of classes as the optimum.
+Some of those data sets have multiple classes that are very close as if they are from the same class regardless of the background knowledge.
+It could be that other factors affect the classes excluded from the data set.
+The natural question is, “How can we be certain that those indices provide an appropriate number of clusters if the true class is unknown in reality?”
+That is, switching to another specific application, assuming that the data has a similar pattern as just mentioned, “How can we be certain that the same pattern in this new application should separate into the same number of clusters?”

-The second problem is that most of the measures sometimes give a clear maximum (or minimum) at a specific number of clusters and the points next to the peak are decreasing (or increasing) once get farther away from the peak.
-Using those information, we tend to select the number of clusters at the peak.
-Sometimes, it does not work that way.
-For instance, in marketing where the number of customer segments are the goal, the true number of clusters is unknown and never will be known.
-Assume that three groups and six groups both give good partitions and a final number of groups should be decided by an experienced marketing analyst.
-If the measures give only one peak, we will lose this information.
+A problem here is that most indices sometimes give a clear optimum only at a specific number of clusters.
+Using this information, we tend to select the number of clusters at the peak, which may cause problems.
+For instance, in marketing, where customer segmentation is the goal, the true number of clusters is unknown and never will be known.
+Assume that three groups and six groups both give good partitions, and an experienced marketing analyst decides on a final number of groups.
+If the indices give only one peak, we will lose this information.